20 years of

 Have you heard of it and would like to know more?

 In either case, you have come to the right place, because we have been in friction stir welding for 20 years – first in research, then in industry.
-Here in Geesthacht we have brought together the greatest FSW experience and competency in all of Germany.
+Here in Geesthacht we have brought together the greatest FSW experience and expertise in all of Germany.

 I regard RIFTEC as a pioneering company and one of the very first companies to develop friction technology commercially in Germany. (…) Axel and Alex ‘pinned their colours to the mast’- they championed the technology when others were unsure.Wayne Thomas, inventor of friction stir welding at TWI in Cambridge